kjosib/kjosib.github.io/Counterpoint/effects.md

 I intend to show that effects share a common *original sin* with exceptions.
 That sin is the application of dynamic scope.

+**Update:** Several commentators say there are now effectful languages where the effects are done with lexical / static scope.
+In these languages, resumable effects are effectively *parameters-of-procedure-type* which may be implicit or explicit depending.
+So, for those languages the *dynamic-scope* objection fails.

+We have long known how to do statically-scoped procedure-parameters.
+To pass around a related cluster of procedure-parameters with some mutually-shared context, it begins to seem quite a lot like ordinary object-oriented programming.

 ## Brief digression to explain what all the hype is about